Parsley Me This! website LOGO by Zeina Haddad

 4.

-Beat Eggs and Sugar: In the bowl of your stand-mixer #Ad fitted with the paddle attachment, beat together the eggs, sugar, vanilla, and other flavorings (if using) on medium-high speed until the mixture is pale and thick.
+Beat Eggs and Sugar: In the bowl of your stand-mixer fitted with the paddle attachment, beat together the eggs, sugar, vanilla, and other flavorings (if using) on medium-high speed until the mixture is pale and thick.

 5.